starptr/butterfly/README.md

 A fast link-shortener with hardcoded optimizations, using Cloudflare Workers.

+## Secrets

+By design, only 1 user is allowed to write to the KV database.
+To ensure that only the authorized user may write, set the `BUTTERFLY_API_TOKEN` environment variable with the following instructions:

+1. Create a file called `secret.json` at the root of the repository.
+2. Define a json object and assign a password to the key.
+This is the token that you will need to provide to write to the KV database.
+3. Run `npx wrangler secret:bulk secret.json` to upload the secret to the worker.

+## API Specification

+### `GET /:slug`
+Client will receieve status 301 (permanent redirect) to the expanded URL.
+Hardcoded redirects also fall under this method, such as those for social media profiles.

+### `POST`

 ## Terraform

 Currently, the cloudflare provider for terraform is unable to take multiple files as input.
 Since building this project generates both a `shim.mjs` and an `index.wasm` file,